ucsb-cs48/s20/_lectures/lect14.md

    ```
    # 4/30/2020

-   Team decided to keep repo closed source, with no access by other teams.
+   Team decided to keep repo closed source, with access only by course staff, not by other teams.
    ```

 # Integrating with 3rd Parties